Section 8: Packages

 README.md

-LICENSEThe contents of .gitignore are as follows:
+The contents of `.gitignore` are as follows:

 # ignore all folders